IN THIS MODULE, TRUSTEES WILL EXPLORE:

-Policy documents should be brief, written in plain English and include the following core elements:
+Policy documents should be brief, written in plain language and include the following core elements:

-Purpose/intention: a brief, clear and direct explanation of what the policy is intended to achieve and to whom it is intended to apply.
+Purpose/intention: a brief, clear and direct explanation of what the policy is intended to achieve.

 Legislative base: a reference to the legislation that provides the authority for the policy statement.